 The ASCM will host the initial two days, and WDAA the later two days with a workshop or tour day between.
 You will need to register separately for both parts via their website below.

 Conference Venue: Inna Grand Bali Beach hotel, Sanur, Bali, Indonesia.
 Sanur is less than 20km from Bali’s international airport, however traffic can be congested.
 Sanur is east of Denpasar, Bali’s capital and where Udayana University and the Faculty of Veterinary Medicine is located.
 Boats leave Sanur beach for Pulau (island) Lembongan and other places and it’s a good place to watch sunrise.

-For this joint meeting you will need to book your own accommodation (discounts will be available at Inna Grand Bali Beach hotel), and there are many options in Sanur and the Permuteran area, near Bali Barat NP.
+There is accommodation available (booked independently) at the conference venue Inna Grand Bali Beach Hotel, and there are many options in Sanur and the Permuteran area, near Bali Barat NP.

-You will also need to organise your own travel and health insurance and be responsible for any vaccinations or medical health advice.
 Please bring a hat, sun lotion and mosquito repellent as precautions.
 For wildlife walks, please consider shoes and long pants (gaiters if you wish for extra walks in the savannah area).
-There are vipers, cobras and many other wildlife in Bali Barat NP.
+There are vipers, cobras, monkeys, deer, and many other wildlife in Bali Barat NP.

 For more information about this conference or WDAA please contact firstname.lastname@example.org